 6 Transitional provisions Annex II to ECE/TRANS/WP.29/GRE/88 OICA

+GRE/2023/13 Correct a reference to the 01 series of amendments to Reg.
+148 SLR

+GRE/2023/19 Clarify the DRL usage with other lamps in Reg.
+48 GTB

+GRE/2023/20 Improve definition of photometric stability GTB

+GRE-89-04 Technical neutral failure provisions for No. 48 SLR

+GRE-89-18 Improvement and clarifications OICA

 The same colours have been used throughout the document to easily trace back to the original proposals where the text originates.
 When the same paragraph has been amended by two proposals, a comment has been provided for the sake of clarity.